-7. Icarus Proudbottom & The Curse of the Chocolate Fountain
+7. Icarus Proudbottom in The Curse of the Chocolate Fountain

 Though this is easily one of the crazier concepts for a game, it is a little bit less surprising that it actually got made.
 The game features very simple graphics and was developed for flash, so just about anyone can play it on their computers.
 It’s even available for free download here.
 If you need more of this madness, look into Icarus Proudbottom Teaches Typing or Icarus Proudbottom: Starship Captain.

-There’s no mistake in the title, though it is sometimes called LSD: Dream Simulator.
+There’s no mistake in the title, though it is sometimes called LSD: Dream Emulator.
 If you’re confused as to why, be sure to check out the bit of gameplay above.
-The old Playstation game allowed users to walk around a dreamworld inspired by the dreams of Hiroko Nishikawa, who worked in the studio.
+The old PlayStation game allowed users to walk around a dreamworld inspired by the dreams of Hiroko Nishikawa, who worked in the studio.

 The dreams change depending on numerous factors that you may never be able to repeat exactly in any play-through, which can create a unique experience every time.
 Sometimes that experience may be pretty creepy.
 There may be demons floating by or eyes popping out of the wall staring at you.
 You can never be sure what to expect.
 Unless you’re expecting strangeness — there will be plenty of that.